-Digital Switchover: Over 100 Channels Sign On to Broadcast Free-to-Air Content
+Digital Switchover: Over 100 Channels Sign on to Broadcast Free-to-Air Content

 Over 100 channels have officially signed up to broadcast free-to-air digital content, marking a significant milestone in the country’s long-delayed Digital Switchover (DSO) programme.

-The official sign-on came after the NBC’s recent disclosure that it had unveiled a significant overhaul of Nigeria’s long-awaited digital broadcasting migration, launching a FreeTV, a fully free-to-air, direct-to-home (DTH) national platform backed by satellite and Internet Protocol (IP) delivery.
+The official sign-on came after the recent disclosure by National Broadcasting Commission (NBC) that it had unveiled a significant overhaul of Nigeria’s long-awaited digital broadcasting migration, launching a FreeTV, a fully free-to-air, direct-to-home (DTH) national platform backed by satellite and Internet Protocol (IP) delivery.

-In a statement issued yesterday, the NBC said the current line-up, which it officially categorised, features a diverse range of programmes aimed at Nigerian families.
+In a statement issued yesterday, NBC said the current line-up, which it officially categorised, featured a diverse range of programmes aimed at Nigerian families.

-Others are three music and entertainment options, a dedicated business & finance station, and an impressive five movie channels.
+Others are three music and entertainment options, a dedicated business and finance station, and an impressive five movie channels.

-No fewer than 57 of these channels are already live and accessible to Nigerians via the FreeTV app and the NigSat satellite platform.
+No fewer than 57 of the channels are already live and accessible to Nigerians via the FreeTV app and the NigSat satellite platform.

-The NBC stated that viewers can download the FreeTV app on Google Play to begin exploring the new digital landscape.
+NBC stated that viewers could download the FreeTV app on Google Play to begin exploring the new digital landscape.

-NBC Director-General, Mr. Charles Ebuebu assured, “We will deliver digital TV with clearer pictures, more free channels, and opportunities for every family.
+NBC Director-General, Mr. Charles Ebuebu, stated, “We will deliver digital TV with clearer pictures, more free channels, and opportunities for every family.

 “It is one simple change for a better future.
 With 100 stations onboard and a satellite-driven strategy in place, Nigeria’s digital switchover is no longer a distant promise but a rapidly progressing reality, finally bringing the nation’s broadcast landscape into the 21st century.”